DEEPAKRV07/Communication_Assistant_AI/README.md

 ## Notes
 - Sentiment and urgency are rule-based for offline use.
 - SMTP sending is supported via settings in the sidebar (host, port, username, password).
 Use with care.
-- This is a hackathon-grade reference; harden security and add OAuth for production.